 How much do you want to make in a year?

 That's right.
 We're starting with your goals because I believe that you can run your business however you want.
 You deserve the kind of money you want to make.
-So first, take a look at how much you really want to be making per year to live the kind of life you would love to live.
+So first, look at how much you really want to make per year to live the kind of life you would love to live.

 Second, how much does it cost to actually make that money?